MuniScore™

 Sector-specific thresholds

-Five sectors get their own benchmark grids — city, county, school district, state, and an “all” fallback for special districts.
-The grids reflect Moody's tier boundaries on shared metrics, then diverge where structural differences matter (e.g., school districts have higher NPL tolerance to absorb teacher pension burdens).
+Five sectors get their own benchmark grids: city, county, school district, state, and an “all” fallback for special districts.
+Cities and counties share a baseline; school districts and states diverge where structural differences matter (school districts carry heavier teacher pension burdens; states have wider revenue diversification).

 Fixed across fiscal years

 The same thresholds apply to every fiscal year, so a score of 75 in FY2016 carries the same meaning as 75 in FY2024.
-Because we don't re-rank against shifting peer percentiles, real macro effects — pandemic stimulus, post-2022 normalization — are visible in the time series rather than washed out by a rolling baseline.
+Because we don't re-rank against shifting peer percentiles, real macro effects like pandemic stimulus and post-2022 normalization are visible in the time series rather than washed out by a rolling baseline.

 Statistical validity